Two Everyday Tax-Favored Assets

 Like every physician we have ever worked with, including many in aesthetic medicine, you likely want to reduce your taxes as much as legally permissible.
 While most physicians, in our experience, consider tax reduction as their #1 or #2 financial concern, few take full advantage of the two commonplace assets that have enjoyed the most advantageous tax treatment under our tax code for decades – real estate and permanent life insurance.

 How Real Estate and Permanent Life Insurance Are Similar Tax-Wise

 In our books and lectures, we discuss the similarity of real estate and cash value life insurance from a tax perspective.
-Our tax code may change under the current president however, both have enjoyed superior tax treatment over recent decades.
+Our tax code may change at any time, however, both have enjoyed superior tax treatment over recent decades.

-Additionally, permanent life insurance (also called “cash value” insurance), you can enjoy tax-deferred growth of gains within the policy, and if managed correctly, access such value tax-free in retirement.
-In addition, policy death benefits generally pay to beneficiaries income tax free and — for those focused on estate planning — you can even structure the death benefits to pay estate tax free within certain types of trusts.
+Additionally, with permanent life insurance (also called “cash value” insurance), you can enjoy tax-deferred growth of gains within the policy, and if managed correctly, access such value tax-free in retirement.
+In addition, policy death benefits generally pay to beneficiaries income tax-free and — for those focused on estate planning — you can even structure the death benefits to pay estate tax-free within certain types of trusts.

 Further, both asset classes have enjoyed a very powerful tax benefit that few others are afforded.
-This was the ability to move from one piece of real estate/life policy to another using a tax-free like kind exchange.
+This is the ability to move from one piece of real estate/life policy to another using a tax-free like-kind exchange.
 For real estate, these exchanges are controlled under tax code section 1031; for life insurance, 1035.

 How Real Estate and Permanent Life Insurance Are Similar as Investments